Yuengling: History

 Richard L. ("Dick") Yuengling Jr. took over as the 5th-generation company president in 1985, the same year its Pennsylvanian brewery was listed on the National Register of Historic Places as the oldest in the United States.
 It was also so listed in the Pennsylvania Inventory of Historic Places at some unspecified date.
 (The company's website mentions only a vague national and state registration in 1976).
 Yuengling has been a registered trademark for various merchandise, including beer, since 1995.
 The Pottsville brewery was featured on an episode of The History Channel's American Eats.

 In 1987, the brewery reintroduced an amber lager they had not made in decades to take advantage of a spike in popularity of heavier-style beers.
 Since this time, Yuengling Lager has become its flagship brand, accounting for 80% of production and much of its rapid growth.
 In 1990, the brewery sold 138,000 barrels.
 At the time, Yuengling was the largest brewer of porter in the United States.

 In the early 1990s, demand throughout the Delaware Valley and Pennsylvania, New Jersey, and Delaware outstripped the existing brewery's abilities.
 In 1999, they increased their manufacturing capacity by purchasing a Stroh Brewery Company plant in Tampa, Florida, hiring the former Stroh employees, and began working with a trade union for the first time.
 In 2000, the company built a third brewery in Pennsylvania, in Port Carbon in Schuylkill County near Pottsville.
 With production at the Port Carbon, Tampa, and original Pottsville plants, the company has expanded throughout the East Coast.

 Yuengling employees filed for union decertification in 2006.
 As a result, Yuengling did not renew a contract with Teamsters Local 830 of Philadelphia in March 2006.
 In response, the trade union began boycotting Yuengling products.

-As of 2017, Yuengling is a moderately priced beer popular northward through New York, westward until Illinois and Kentucky, and southward through Georgia, where it has a large following.
+As of 2017, Yuengling is a moderately priced beer popular northward through New York, westward into Illinois and Kentucky, and southward through Georgia, where it has a large following.
 The Tampa brewery supplies the Florida Gulf Coast, the Florida Keys, Central Florida, North Florida, the Florida Panhandle as well as Alabama and Tennessee.
 The brewery uses corn from Minnesota and hops from Washington as ingredients in its products.
 Yuengling beer returned to Massachusetts on March 3, 2014, after having circulated among some bars and restaurants beginning in February.